What to expect

 On day three we lash down the gear and go through the rapids.
 There are about 35 rapids interspersed with flat water.
 The big rapids have catchy names like Satan's Gut, Little Niagara, the Red Wall, the Tail Wave, the Claw, and will provide a memorable thrill for even the most adventuresome rafters.

 We will camp in the canyon along the rapids at the end of day three.
 Early on day 4, June 4, we break camp and head to Hite Marina, and then will be shuttled back to Moab to the motel.
-That evening the Moab Elks and VFW will cater a meal to us at the Elks Lodge at the end of N. Cermak behind the Moab Rock Shop at 7 pm.
+That evening we will have a farewell dinner at 7 pm, location yet TBD.
 The next is a travel day unless you want to linger around Moab.

 This is a no alcohol, no recreational drugs trip.
 This is due to the policy of our sponsors, and also to know that we can experience an enjoyable trip without them.